 If you plan to purchase a home in Ottawa, one of the things on your mind may be finding the right mortgage.
-The mortgage rates in Ottawa are low at the moment.
-Although located in Ontario, Ottawa has the lowest average housing price among the three major cities in the province.
+Ottawa has the lowest average housing price among the three major cities in the Ontario.
 Whether you commute to an area in neighbouring Quebec or work in the city, you can always find affordable housing options.
-We will be discussing the housing market in Ottawa, the mortgage rate trends, and answering some frequently asked questions about mortgages.
+We will be discussing the housing market in Ottawa, the mortgage rates in Ottawa trends, and answering some frequently asked questions about mortgages.

 The following factors can help you choose the best mortgage option: